metakgp/iqps-go/README.md

 ### Crawler

+The crawler is a go script which crawls and downloads papers from [peqp](http://10.18.24.75/peqp/) (only accessible over campus network) and spits an archive which can be imported into the database.

 1. Change directory to `crawler/` and run `go mod tidy`.
-2. Run the crawler by running `go run crawler.go`.
-(Make sure you are connected to the campus network)
+2. Run the crawler by running `go run crawler.go [flags]`.
+(Make sure you are connected to the campus network) (Run `go run crawler.go -h` to see flags that can be set.)
 3. This will generate a `qp.tar.gz` file.
 Transfer this file to the server's `backend/` folder.
-4. (Development): In the backend, run `cargo run --bin import-papers` to import the data into the database.
+4. (Development): In the backend, run `cargo run --bin import-papers qp.tar.gz` to import the data into the database.
 (Make sure the database is set up and running)\
     (Production): In the backend, run `./import_papers.sh ./qp.tar.gz` to run the import script in the docker container running the application.

 ## Deployment